Stuffed with a buttery oat crumble and baked until tender, these Baked Apples are an easy and delicious fall dessert.

 There is nothing better than a soft, sweet apple paired with a buttery, crisp cinnamon topping.
-It is one of the best warming, homey desserts that exists.
+It is a combination that screams fall and always warms me to the core.

 How to Prepare Baked Apples